-Performances are available on Vimeo on Demand.
-Check back frequently for newly released programming.
+Show up on your own time on Vimeo on Demand.
 See shows from Capital Fringe, Atlas INTERSECTIONS Festival, spoken word and visual art collaborations and lively family-friendly performances.
-No waiting around for 8 pm on a Saturday to see a show, this time, show up for a performance on your own time.
+No travel, lost tickets or uncomfortable seats – show up for a performance on your own time.

 Aflight draws a picture of connections to earth and to each other.
 People — like animals — move to react to a push or pull in their natural habitats.
 As we confront global issues, we invite you to experience the real, personal journeys of the people and ecosystems in our midst.

-Beauty and the Beat is a surprising comedy inspired by Tom Waits song “What’s He Building in There.”
-Neighbor, the guy who lives next door, never waves.
-His style of interaction becomes the focal point of gossip, as four friends weave through dysfunctional actions in a hilarious—and subversive—stir.
+Called a “smart movement-based work” by (DC Theatre Scene), Beauty and the Beat is a surprising comedy inspired by Tom Waits song “What’s He Building in There.”
+A neighbor’s style of interaction becomes the focal point of gossip, as four friends weave through dysfunctional actions in a hilarious—and subversive—stir.

-The whole family is sure to enjoy Splatter, inspired by the book by Anna Llenas.
+The whole family is sure to enjoy Splatter, a story about emotions inspired by the book by Anna Llenas.
 Explore a range of emotions in comparison to color; sadness blue, bright and shiny happiness, angry red, gray shadows, calm green.
 You’ll feel better by the end just knowing what it is that you feel.
-Featuring Andie DeVaulx, Ian Edwards, Carly Johnson, Amy Scaringe.
-Rent today Running time 26 min.
-100% of proceeds go directly to Artist Support Fund

 As the COVID-19 pandemic continues to take a toll on the arts industry, we launched a “Keep Artists Employed” Artist Support Fund to help offset the loss of income due to cancelled rehearsals, residencies, after school programs, projects and performances.
 100% of the proceeds goes directly to our artists.